rumca-js/Internet-Places-Database/README.md

  - Use 'votes' to see credibility of domains
  - Be careful, Internet is a dangerous space.
 You should know what you are doing when using this list

-# Example
+# Demo and other databases

- - [Simple Search](https://rumca-js.github.io/search) uses domains that have votes > 0
+ - [Simple Search](https://rumca-js.github.io/search) demo search for entries with votes > 0

- - [Music search](https://rumca-js.github.io/music) music bookmarks.
-Not really related, but you can check it out
+ - [Top domains](https://github.com/rumca-js/awesome-database-top) small footprint database, with votes > 0
+ - [Mobile app](https://github.com/rumca-js/OfflineWebSearch) with access to top places database

  # Sources of data

 Obtained by the [Django-link-archive](https://github.com/rumca-js/Django-link-archive) web crawler.